 - The 16th is the largest arrondissement in Paris in terms of land area.
 It is the only district to contain two postal codes: 75016 and 75116.
-Despite this, its population density is comparably lower than many other districts.
+Despite this, its population density is lower when compared to many other districts.

 - The site for the Trocadéro Gardens, just across the Seine from the Eiffel Tower, once held a palace.
 Constructed for the World Fair in 1867, the Palais du Trocadéro boasted gardens, not to mention imposing statues of a rhinoceros and an elephant.
 It was later demolished in 1937 and turned into the Palais de Chaillot (holding several museums) and the elaborate Trocadéro gardens that stand on the site today.

 - Fans of American history will appreciate that Benjamin Franklin lived in the neighborhood for a time, printing tracts there during the Revolutionary War period.
-A street in the area is named after the thinker, diplomat and inventor.
-Other famous residents have included the French composer Claude Debussy and Italian composer Giuseppe Verdi.
+A street in the area is named after the famed thinker, diplomat and inventor.
+Other celebrated residents have included the French classical music composer Claude Debussy and Italian composer Giuseppe Verdi.

 What to See and Do in and Around the Neighborhood?